pixel-penguin/bcx-test-project/README.md

 ## HTML Fields
 ### Naming Conventions
 With Laravel the nameing conventions is completely different, and I kept finding myself typing in camelCase.
-I would assume it's better practice to have the NameFields on the input fields should be the same as on the Model (Database Column Names), however I failed to follow these rules.
+I would assume it's better practice to have the NameFields on the input fields should be the same as on the Model (Database Column Names), however I failed to follow these rules in the html input name fields.

 ## Deleting Questions
 Once you click on a question to be deleted, there is no "Are you sure" prompts.